Vatican City: Government and justice

+There are subsidiary bodies for monetary, disciplinary, personnel and personnel selection matters.

+In the pope's name, judiciary functions (Vatican judiciary) are exercised by four bodies: a Supreme Court, a Court of Appeal, a Tribunal and a Sole Judge, whose roles are established by the Vatican codes of criminal and civil procedure, and the 2013 "Motu Proprio On the Jurisdiction of Judicial Authorities of Vatican City State in Criminal Matters".
+At the Vatican's request, sentences imposed can be served in Italy (see the section on crime, below).

+Due to obvious territorial constraints, many headquarters and offices of the Holy See are located on Italian territory.
+They are granted the same immunity as diplomatic missions thanks to the Lateran Treaty and are commonly defined as "extraterritorial areas".

-Defence and security
+National and public security

 As Vatican City is an enclave within Italy, its military defence is provided by the Italian Armed Forces.
-However, there is no formal defence treaty with Italy, as Vatican City is a neutral state.
-Vatican City has no armed forces of its own, although the Swiss Guard is a military corps of the Holy See responsible for the personal security of the Pope, and residents in the state.
+There is no formal defence treaty with Italy, as Vatican City is a neutral state.
+Vatican City has no armed forces of its own, although the Swiss Guard is a military corps of the Holy See responsible for the personal security of the pope, and residents in the state.
 Soldiers of the Swiss Guard are entitled to hold Vatican City State passports and nationality.

-Swiss mercenaries were historically recruited by Popes as part of an army for the Papal States, and the Pontifical Swiss Guard was founded by Pope Julius II on 22 January 1506 as the Pope's personal bodyguard and continues to fulfill that function.
+Swiss mercenaries were historically recruited by popes as part of an army for the Papal States.
+The Pontifical Swiss Guard was founded by Pope Julius II on 22 January 1506 as the pope's personal bodyguard and continues to fulfill that function.
 It is listed in the Annuario Pontificio under "Holy See", not under "State of Vatican City".
-At the end of 2005, the Guard had 134 members.
+In 2005, the Guard had 134 members.
 Recruitment is arranged by a special agreement between the Holy See and Switzerland.

 All recruits must be Catholic, unmarried males with Swiss citizenship who have completed their basic training with the Swiss Armed Forces with certificates of good conduct, be between the ages of 19 and 30, and be at least 174 cm in height.
-Members are equipped with small arms and the traditional halberd (also called the Swiss voulge), and trained in bodyguarding tactics.
+Members are equipped with small arms and the traditional halberd, and trained in bodyguarding tactics.
+Together with the Corps of Gendarmerie of Vatican City, the Swiss Guard have roles in the Italy-Vatican border control.
 The Palatine Guard and the Noble Guard, the last armed forces of the Vatican City State, were disbanded by Pope Paul VI in 1970.

-As Vatican City has listed every building in its territory on the International Register of Cultural Property under Special Protection, the Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict theoretically renders it immune to armed attack.
+The entire territory of Vatican City has been listed on the International Register of Cultural Property under Special Protection and, in 1984, among World Heritage Sites.
+Consequently, the Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict provides international legal protection against armed conflicts.
+A large part of the historical documents of the very extensive Vatican Apostolic Archive is stored in the "Bunker", which was inaugurated in 1980.
+This facility is a two-storey reinforced concrete vault, under the Cortile della Pigna, equipped with systems for fire protection, climate and humidity control, and physical security.